ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 <h2 id="decision_networks">Influence Diagrams</h2>

-Building on the foundation of Bayesian networks, **influence diagrams** (<a href=""><u>Howard & Matheson, 1984</u></a>), also known as **decision network**, provide a powerful extension that seamlessly integrates decision-making into probabilistic models.
+Building on the foundation of Bayesian networks, **influence diagrams** (<a href=""><u>Howard & Matheson, 1984</u></a>), also known as **decision networks**, provide a powerful extension that seamlessly integrates decision-making into probabilistic models.
 Unlike decision trees, influence diagrams avoid combinatorial explosion by factorizing the joint probability distribution and naturally express conditional independencies through their graphical structure.

 An influence diagram enhances a Bayesian network by adding two types of nodes:

 * <span style="color:red;"><b>Decision nodes</b></span>: Shown as squares, these represent points where the decision-maker chooses among available actions.
 * <span style="color:blue;"><b>Outcome nodes</b></span>: Illustrated as diamonds, these indicate the resulting utilities or values associated with different decision paths.

-<span style="color:purple;"><b>Chance nodes</b></span> (circles) function as in Bayesian networks, often reusing the same conditional probability tables.
-In influence diagrams, arcs serve two main purposes: **informational arcs** (into decision nodes) indicate what information is available when a choice is made, while **conditional arcs** (into chance or utility nodes) represent probabilistic or functional dependencies on parent variables, showing which factors affect outcomes or payoffs—without implying causality or temporal order.
+<span style="color:purple;"><b>Chance nodes</b></span> (circles) function as in Bayesian networks; when they are categorical, they are described by CPTs.

+In influence diagrams, arcs serve two main purposes: **informational arcs** (into decision nodes) indicate what information is available when a choice is made, while **conditional arcs** (into chance or utility nodes) represent probabilistic or functional dependencies on parent variables, showing which factors affect outcomes or payoffs, without implying causality or temporal order.

-<h2 id="modelling_oil_problem">Modelling the Oil Problem</h2>
+<h2 id="modelling_oil_problem">Modelling the Oil Field Decision Problem</h2>

 Modeling takes place at multiple levels.
-Similar to constructing a decision tree, drawing the influence diagram represents the qualitative description of the problem (structural or graphical level).
+Drawing the influence diagram, much like constructing a decision tree, represents the qualitative description of the problem (structural level).
 Next, quantitative information is incorporated (numerical level) to fully specify the model.

-One important caveat of influence diagrams is that they only work with symmetric problems.
-In the case of an asymmetric problem, techniques are used to convert it into a symmetric one.
-This leads to an increase in the size of the problem, since artificial states (sometimes unintuitive) are usually defined, and as a result, the computational burden increases.
+A key limitation of influence diagrams is that **they are only designed to handle symmetric problems**.
+When faced with an asymmetric problem, it is necessary to transform it into a symmetric one, typically by introducing *artificial* states (which may be unintuitive).
+This transformation increases the size and complexity of the model, resulting in greater computational demands.

-In large and highly asymmetric problems, it is not so straightforward to use these kinds of resources (artificial alternatives and states, degenerate probabilities and utilities) to convert a problem into an equivalent symmetric one.
+In large and highly asymmetric problems, using these resources (artificial states, degenerate probabilities, and utilities) to convert them into an equivalent symmetric one is not straightforward.
 For more information on this topic, see <a href="https://cig.fi.upm.es/wp-content/uploads/2024/01/A-Comparison-of-Graphical-Techniques-for-Asymmetric-Decision-Problems.pdf"><u>Bielza & Shenoy (1999)</u></a>.

-In this article, we will use a standard influence diagram.
-To maintain problem symmetry, an extra state <span style="color:purple;">no results</span> should be added to the test results (<span style="color:purple;"><b>R</b></span>) variable .
-This is because results are only observed if the test is performed.
+To model the oil field decision problem, we will use a standard influence diagram.
+To maintain problem symmetry, an extra state called <span style="color:purple;">no results</span> should be added to the porosity test results variable (<span style="color:purple;"><b>R</b></span>), since results are only observed when the test is performed.

 <h3 id="modelling_oil_problem_qualitative">Modelling Qualitative Information</h3>

-The following image displays the influence diagram structure for the oil problem:
+The following image displays the influence diagram structure for the decision problem:

 <center>
 <table>